 Screening is required by State law:

 The Idaho Legislature has instructed the Department of Health and Welfare to require that all babies born in Idaho receive two screening tests for Phenylketonuria (PKU) and other disorders that can result in mental retardation or other serious health problems.
 This procedure is called the “newborn screen,” or the “newborn blood spot screen.”
-This test should not be called “The PKU” or the “The PKU Test,” as Idaho now screens for more than 46 conditions.
+This test should not be called “The PKU” or the “The PKU Test,” as Idaho now screens for 47 conditions.
 To learn more about the conditions tested for in Idaho, see the Idaho Practitioner's Manual.